minimaxir/ctrl-gce/README.md

 # Install and Use CTRL on Google Compute Engine

-A script + guide on how to set up a virtual machine on [Google Compute Engine](https://cloud.google.com/compute/) capable of running and use [Salesforce](https://www.salesforce.com)'s very large text-generating model [CTRL](https://github.com/salesforce/ctrl) to generate high-qualtity text based on conditional parameterS.
+A script + guide on how to set up a virtual machine on [Google Compute Engine](https://cloud.google.com/compute/) capable of running and use [Salesforce](https://www.salesforce.com)'s very large text-generating model [CTRL](https://github.com/salesforce/ctrl) to generate high-qualtity text based on conditional parameters.

 ## Machine Setup Instructions